-Second-generation tools.
+Second-generation tools

 Second-generation tools analyze texts digitally, allowing developers to use large corpora of text in validating formulas.
-Even with greater digital capability, however, word and sentence factors-the same foci of the first-generation tools-

-have dominated the digital systems.
+Even with greater digital capability, however, word and sentence factors- the same foci of the first-generation tools-have dominated the digital systems.
 The Lexile Framework for Reading (Lexiles; Stenner, Burdick, Sanford, & Burdick, 2006) and Degrees of Reading Power (DRP; Koslin, Zeno, & Koslin, 1987) illustrate second-generation tools.
-The Lexile Framework is the most widely used with its influence expanding as evidenced by its use in defining text levels for grade bands in Appendix A of the Common Core State Standards (CCSS; NGA CBT & CCSSO, 2010).
+The Lexile Framework is the most widely used with its influence expanding as evidenced by its use in defining text levels for grade bands in Appendix A of the Common Core State Standards (CCSS; National Governors Association [NGA], Center for Best Practices [CBP], & Council of Chief State School Officers [CCSSO], 2010).